Napoleon Pardoning the Rebels at Cairo: Artistic interpretation and comparison

-This work is also an example of many others made in a propagandistic manner for Napoleon.
-Modern scholars have drawn comparisons to works such as Antoine-Jean Gros's Bonaparte Visiting the Plague Victims at Jaffa, noticing how Bonaparte consistently had artists display his goodwill towards the weak, poor, or those who have wronged him.
+Modern scholars have also related the work to other pieces of Napoleonic propaganda such as Antoine-Jean Gros's Bonaparte Visiting the Plague Victims of Jaffa (1804), noticing how Bonaparte consistently had artists display his goodwill towards the weak, poor, or those who have wronged him.
 Deepening this connection, scholars have noted it is possible that part of the reason for this overrepresentation of Napoleon's clemency towards the rebels could be to improve his public image after his mistreatment of the prisoners at Jaffa.
-Furthermore, academics have written that throughout much of the work Napoleon commissioned, he wished that he be compared and portrayed similarly to historical nobility.
-Napoleon often asked his commissioned artists to give him the same honor as Scipio, Trajan, Bayard, Henri IV, and others.
-Like in the Jaffa painting, Guérin depicts Napoleon as a gracious, God-like savior, who “invokes the clemency associated by great rulers of the past.”
-He also served to help Napoleon promote the idea of peace within France, as many back in Europe were tiring of constant imperial wars and were looking for peace to be made.
+Furthermore, academics have written that throughout much of the work Napoleon commissioned, he wished to be compared and portrayed similarly to historical nobility.
+Napoleon often asked his commissioned artists to model him after Scipio, Trajan, Bayard, Henri IV, and others.
+Like in the Jaffa painting, Guérin depicts Napoleon as a gracious, God-like savior, who displays clemency in a similar manner to those earlier figures.
+Guérin also helped promote the idea of Napoleon as a peacemaker at a time when many in France were tiring of constant imperial wars.